-Meet Dr. Katharina Spiesfertility specialist in Vida Fertility Madrid
+Meet Dr. Katharina Spies fertility specialist at Vida Fertility Madrid

 At Vida Fertility we want you to meet Dr. Katharia Spies, gynecologist and Medical Director of Vida Fertility.
-And put a face to the entire team of professionals who will accompany you in the most important decision of your life: to form your family.
+And put a face to the entire team of professionals who will accompany you in the most important decision of your life: starting a family.

 Closeness and warmth are important for the patient to feel understood and find the connection they need in their fertility treatment.
 That is why we want you to get to know us and know a little more about us before coming to visit us at our home.